silentpacific/wtm/README.md

 # WhatTheMenu - AI-Powered Menu Platform

-## ⚠️ CRITICAL: READ BEFORE MAKING CHANGES
+## âš ï¸ CRITICAL: READ BEFORE MAKING CHANGES

-### 🚨 Database Permissions - DO NOT TOUCH
+### ðŸš¨ Database Permissions - DO NOT TOUCH
 The current database setup is **WORKING** and **FRAGILE**.
 Follow these rules:

 1. **NEVER modify RPC function `increment_global_counter`** - it MUST have `SECURITY DEFINER` or the entire counter system breaks